Maximal integral point sets in affine planes over finite fields: Remarks on integral point sets over

-Besides the characterization of the inclusion-maximal integral point set with largest or second largest cardinality another interesting question is the characterization of those inclusion-maximal integral point sets with minimum cardinality.
-From our data we may conjecture that for $q\ge 11$ we have $\mathcal{A}_{q,s}=0$ for $s\le 6$.
+Besides the characterization of the maximal integral point set with largest or second largest cardinality another interesting question is the characterization of those maximal integral point sets with minimum cardinality.
+From our data we may conjecture that for $q\ge 11$ we have $a(q,s)=0$ for $s\le 6$.
 Again we can compare this situation to the situation in $\mathbb{E}^2$.
 A result due to Almering \cite{rationale_vierecke} is the following.
 Given any integral triangle $\Delta$ in the plane, the set of all points $x$ with rational distances to the three corners of $\Delta$ is dense in the plane.
 Later Berry generalized this results to to triangles where the squared side lengths and at least one side length are rational.
 In $\mathbb{Z}^2$ the situation is a bit different.
-In \cite{paper_carpet} the authors search for inclusion-maximal integral triangles over $\mathbb{Z}^2$.
+In \cite{paper_carpet} the authors search for maximal integral triangles over $\mathbb{Z}^2$.
 They exist but seem to be somewhat rare.
-There are only seven inclusion-maximal integral triangles with diameter at most $5000$.
+There are only seven maximal integral triangles with diameter at most $5000$.
 The smallest possible diameter is $2066$.
-In a forthcoming paper \cite{heronian} one of the authors has extended this list, as a by-product, up to diameter $15000$ with in total $126$ inclusion-maximal integral triangles.
-So is very interesting that we have the following lemma:
+In a forthcoming paper \cite{heronian} one of the authors has extended this list, as a by-product, up to diameter $15000$ with in total $126$ maximal integral triangles.